 Coming to the realisation that a loved one needs to move into residential aged care (RAC) can be stressful for everyone involved.

-Here’s some practical advice for establishing positive communication right from the start with RAC staff, so you can both do the best job of supporting your loved one right through to end-of-life care.
+Here’s some practical advice for establishing positive communication with RAC staff right from the start, so you can both do the best job of supporting your loved one through to end-of-life care.

 Build positive relationships for lifelong care